run-ai/docs/docs/platform-admin/workloads/assets/credentials.md

 Follow the steps below for each required scope:

 === "Cluster scope"

     1. Create the secret in the Run:ai namespace (runai)
     2. To authorize Run:ai to use the secret, label it: `run.ai/cluster-wide: "true"`
     3. Label the secret with the correct credential type:
-        1. Docker registry - `run.ai/cluster-wide: "docker-registry"`
+        1. Docker registry - `run.ai/resource: "docker-registry"`
-        2. Access key - `run.ai/cluster-wide: "access-key"`
+        2. Access key - `run.ai/resource: "access-key"`
-        3. Username and password - `run.ai/cluster-wide: "password"`
+        3. Username and password - `run.ai/resource: "password"`
-        4. Generic secret - `run.ai/cluster-wide: "generic"` ֿ
+        4. Generic secret - `run.ai/resource: "generic"` ֿ

 === "Department scope"

     1. Create the secret in the Run:ai namespace (runai)
-    2. To authorize Run:ai to use the secret, label it: `run.ai/department: "<name of department>"`
+    2. To authorize Run:ai to use the secret, label it: `run.ai/department: "<department id>"`
     3. Label the secret with the correct credential type:
-        1. Docker registry - `run.ai/cluster-wide: "docker-registry"`
+        1. Docker registry - `run.ai/resource: "docker-registry"`
-        2. Access key - `run.ai/cluster-wide: "access-key"`
+        2. Access key - `run.ai/resource: "access-key"`
-        3. Username and password - `run.ai/cluster-wide: "password"`
+        3. Username and password - `run.ai/resource: "password"`
-        4. Generic secret - `run.ai/cluster-wide: "generic"`
+        4. Generic secret - `run.ai/resource: "generic"`

 === "Project scope"

     1. Create the secret in the project’s namespace
     2. Label the secret with the correct credential type:
-        1. Docker registry - `run.ai/cluster-wide: "docker-registry"`
+        1. Docker registry - `run.ai/resource: "docker-registry"`
-        2. Access key - `run.ai/cluster-wide: "access-key"`
+        2. Access key - `run.ai/resource: "access-key"`
-        3. Username and password - `run.ai/cluster-wide: "password"`
+        3. Username and password - `run.ai/resource: "password"`
-        4. Generic secret - `run.ai/cluster-wide: "generic"`
+        4. Generic secret - `run.ai/resource: "generic"`

 The secret is now displayed for that scope in the list of existing secrets.